 In 2020, our system was granted a 'Synthetic Organics Waiver.'
 This is a three year exemption from the monitoring/reporting requirements for the following industrial chemical(s): TOXAPHENE/CHLORDANE/PCB, HERBICIDES, CARBAMATE PESTICIDES, SEMIVOLATILE ORGANICS.
-This waiver was granted due to the absence of these potential sources of contamination w
+This waiver was granted due to the absence of these potential sources of contamination within a half mile radius of the water source(s).